How FP&A supports a corporation

-In a small business, the position of the corporate financial analyst may not exist as a separate job title, but instead effectively be held by the owner, CEO, or company controller.
+In a small business, the position of the corporate financial analyst may not exist as a separate job title, but instead effectively be held by the owner, CEO, CFO, or company controller.

 Larger companies have a complete corporate financial analysis department, usually headed by either a director of financial planning and analysis or by the company’s Chief Financial Officer (CFO).
 Some companies have both positions, with the director of financial analysis reporting to the CFO.

 In a large corporate financial analysis department, entry-level junior financial analysts work in small groups headed by a senior financial analyst.
-In the largest, multi-national firms, junior analysts are assigned to evaluating a single product line, or perhaps even a single product.
+In the largest, multi-national firms, junior analysts are assigned to evaluate a single product line, or perhaps even a single product.
 For example, if you worked as a junior analyst at The Hershey Company (NYSE: HSY), you might be assigned to produce all the relevant reports and recommendations regarding just one candy bar.

 $700k plus bonuses